Spiker: an FPGA-optimized Hardware acceleration for Spiking Neural Networks: Background

 \section{Background}

-SNNs were born to mimic the behavior of a real brain \cite{snnThirdGen}.
-A biological neuron is characterized by a membrane potential, which can be increased or decreased by input signals, depending on whether an excitatory or inhibitory neuron transmits the signal.
-If the potential exceeds a threshold \cite{platkiewiczJonathan2010Atef}, the action potential takes place \cite{actionPotential}.
-The action potential is a sudden increase in the membrane voltage, which then rapidly tends towards its rest value\cite{restPotential}.
-The resulting voltage spike propagates to other neurons, modifying their membrane potential.
-SNNs emulate the described behavior using binary spikes.
-In particular, if the membrane potential exceeds the threshold, a spike is generated, i.e., the neuron fires.
-Otherwise, no spike is observed at the output of the neuron.
-Consequently, time becomes part of the model and encodes more complex information than the one brought by a single spike.
+Spiking neural networks have first emerged in computational neuroscience to model the behavior of biological neurons.
+The body of a neuron (\autoref{fig:neuronModel}-a), also called soma, is characterized by an internal state associated with a voltage across its membrane (i.e., membrane potential).
+Stimuli (i.e., signal spikes) received at the input terminals of the neuron (i.e., dendrites) can modify the membrane potential.
+In particular excitatory stimuli cause an increment in the membrane potential, while inhibitory stimuli decrease it.
+If the potential exceeds a threshold, an action potential takes place.
+The action potential is a sudden increase in the membrane voltage, which then rapidly tends towards its rest value~\cite{actionPotential}.
+This generates a voltage spike propagating to other neurons through the output terminals (i.e., axons).

-The temporal evolution of the membrane potential in SNNs must be sufficiently simple to implement an efficient hardware accelerator.
-Many mathematical models have been developed in the last decade, with different degrees of biological plausibility.

-The Hodgkin-Huxley model is the most accurate and complex and describes in detail the behavior of ions within the nerve membrane \cite{hodgkinHuxley}.
+Many mathematical models have been developed in the last decade to quantitatively describe this kind of behavior.
+The Hodgkin-Huxley model is the most accurate and precisely describes the behavior of ions within the membrane \cite{hodgkinHuxley}.
 It is very realistic but too complex for hardware implementations.
 The Izhikevich model exploits mathematical properties to simplify the Hodgkin-Huxley model \cite{izhikevich}, and some works use this model in hardware accelerators \cite{kitCheung2009Apsn}.
 However, our architecture aims to reduce the area occupation, and the Izhikevich model is too complex to accomplish this goal.

-The simplest available model in the literature is the Integrate and Fire (IF) model, which treats the membrane as an ideal capacitance.
+The simplest available model is the Integrate and Fire (IF) model, which treats the membrane as an ideal capacitance.
 However, this model is too approximated and leads to behaviors quite different from those observed in a biological neuron.
+Eventually, the Leaky Integrate and Fire (LIF) model is a good trade-off between simplicity and biological realism.